 Benefits of Surgery

-The main aim of surgery is to get rid of the feeling of a lump or bulge.
+The main aim of surgery is to get rid of the feeling of a bulge or lump.
 As a result, you should feel more comfortable.
-Some women report an improvement in sex.
-Many women who have difficulty opening their bowel before surgery report an improvement following surgery, but this cannot be guaranteed.
+Some women notice an improvement in the way their bladder works.

 Risks of Surgery